Curry: Southeast Asia

 In Burmese cuisine, curries are broadly called hin.
 Burmese curries contains meat simmered in a curry paste containing onion, garlic, shrimp paste, tomato, and turmeric.
 Burmese curries are often mild, without chili, and somewhat oily.

 Thai curries are called gaeng, and usually consist of meat, fish or vegetables in a sauce based on a paste made from chilies, onions or shallots, garlic, and shrimp paste.
 A few stir-fried Thai dishes use phong kari, an Indian style curry powder.
-In the West, Thai curries are often colour-coded green, yellow, and red, with green usually the mildest, red the hottest.
+Thai curries are often colour-coded green, yellow, and red, with green usually the mildest, red the hottest.
 Green curry is flavoured with green chili, coriander, kaffir lime, and basil; yellow, with yellow chili and turmeric; and red, with red chili.

 Malaysian Indian cuisine adapted curries (such as gulai, with coconut milk) via the region's Indian population, but it has become a staple among the Malay and Chinese populations there.
 Malaysian curries have many varieties, but are often flavoured with cumin, cinnamon, turmeric, coconut milk, shallots, chili peppers, and garlic.

 Indian Indonesian cuisine consists of adaptations of authentic dishes from India, as well as original creations inspired by the diverse food culture of Indonesia.
 Curry in Indonesian is kari and in Javanese, kare.
 In Indonesian cuisine especially in Bandung, there is a dish called lontong kari, a combined of lontong and beef yellow curry soup.
 In Javanese cuisine, kare rajungan, blue swimmer crab curry has become a delicacy of Tuban Regency, East Java.

 In Vietnamese cuisine, influenced by both Thai and Indian cooking, curry is known as cà ri.
 Curry was brought to Vietnam by French colonisers, from their Indian outpost at Pondicherry in the late 19th and early 20th centuries.
 In the south of the country in particular, the Vietnamese adopted Madras curry powder and coconut milk as the basis of dishes such as chicken lemongrass curry, cà ri gà.

 In the Philippines, a dish that may have been directly inspired by Indian curries is the oxtail stew kare-kare, possibly influenced by Sepoy expatriates during the brief British occupation of Manila (1762–1764), or indirectly via Southeast Asian spicy dishes.
 Ginataan are native dishes using coconut milk, which as in the case of Filipino chicken curry can be called 'curries' when curry powder is added.